cobleg/MachineLearning/regularisation.md

 [Norm](https://mathworld.wolfram.com/Norm.html)

-The $L_2$ norm is applied to [[loss function]] to act as protection against overfitting.
+The $L_2$ norm is applied to [[cost function]] to act as protection against overfitting.
 Technically, there is a penalty term added to the loss function that increases as the number of weights increases.

 That is, given a loss function: